 trust-that-surprise-ad About

-MA and PhD programs in Critical Studies in Improvisation
+PhD program in Critical Studies in Improvisation (PHD.IMPR)

-The University of Guelph’s new interdisciplinary graduate program in the field of Critical Studies in Improvisation (IMPR) offers MA and PhD Degrees incorporating foundations in critical inquiry, multidisciplinary improvisatory practices, performative agency, and community engagement, built on years of award-winning, arts-based research and training by the International Institute for Critical Studies in Improvisation.
+The University of Guelph’s new interdisciplinary graduate program in the field of Critical Studies in Improvisation (IMPR) offers PhD Degrees incorporating foundations in critical inquiry, multidisciplinary improvisatory practices, performative agency, and community engagement, built on years of award-winning, arts-based research and training by the International Institute for Critical Studies in Improvisation.
 Through study and experiential learning opportunities, students will gain broadly applicable practical skills in research and project development, management and implementation, leadership, and collaboration.
+The program is in its 5th year.

 graduate students 2019 IICSI cohort